kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ## Service Worker and DOM

 Service Worker does not have a direct access to DOM at all, which means manipulating it is not possible.
-No `window` nor `document` variables are present, meanwhile gobally available `self` variable points to `WorkerGlobalScope`, not `Window` like we are used to.
+No `window` nor `document` variables are present, meanwhile globally available `self` variable points to `WorkerGlobalScope`, not `Window` like we are used to.

 Anyway, just like we have proved before, we can still make a website and a Service Worker to communicate directly. `postMessage` does this in _“to Service Worker”_ direction and looks like it is also [possible](http://craig-russell.co.uk/2016/01/29/service-worker-messaging.html#.WRnuDFKB2Rs) to do it in _“to website”_ direction as well.